-12.4.1 RESOURCE SPECIALIST - Resource Specialist caseloads shall not exceed 28.

-- 12.4.1.1 A Resource Specialist who is the sole provider of services at more than one school will meet with the district administrator of special education and the site administrators to develop a plan for additional staffing when he/she can no longer meet the level of service required by the Individual Educational Plans (IEP) of his/her caseload. - 12.4.1.2 When caseload maximums are exceeded, program support will be added through additional instructional assistance and/or clerical support.
+- 12.4.1 RESOURCE SPECIALIST Resource Specialist caseloads shall not exceed 28. - 12.4.1.1 A Resource Specialist who is the sole provider of services at more than one school will meet with the district administrator of special education and the site administrators to develop a plan for additional staffing when he/she can no longer meet the level of service required by the Individual Educational Plans (IEP) of his/her caseload.